go-goyave/goyave/v6_CHANGELOG.md

   - jwt authenticator now takes a signingMethod parameter
   - jwt controller now takes a jwtservice as parameter directly and JWTService is exported
   - jwtservice: GetKey removed, use GetPrivateKey or GetPublicKey instead
-  - authenticator: if it returns an *errors.Error, it is considered system error
+  - authenticator: encourage the use of ClientError. *errwrap.Error is now considered a system error.
+Don't use panic inside authenticators anymore.
+  - Unauthorizer.OnUnauthorized now takes a ClientError as parameter instead of `error`.
+Implementations should use `err.Message()` instead of `err.Error()`.
   - config basic authenticator now takes a BasicConfig parameter
 - testutil
   - NewTestServer removed.
 NewTestServerWithOptions renamed NewTestServer.